danielgreenberger/RaceCar/RosIntegration/README.md

+## ROS and the RaceCar project

 ### ROS integration with RaceCar

 Using RaceCar with the ROS framework has many advantages, as described above.

-The goal is to provide an easy option to integrate ROS with the current RaceCar flows, such that:
+The goal was to provide an easy option to integrate ROS with the current RaceCar flows, which will be:

-1. The use will be as simplified as possible.
+1. Simple to use                  -  the use will be as simplified as possible.
-2. Using ROS will be optional and not obligatory - we could always choose between ROS and regular mode
+2. Simple to deploy               - we could always switch between ROS and another enviroment.
-3. Minimal change to the system in order to adapt it to ROS
+3. Minimal change to RaceCar code - This is in order to avoid code duplication and increase portability.

--- The use will be as simplified as possible.--
+#### Simple to use
 For this, wrapper classes and interfaces were created for ROS basic functionality.

+#### Simple to deploy
--- Using ROS will be optional and not obligatory -- The ROS integration code and definition is controlled by a preprocessor compilation flag, which is only activated when compiling for ROS.
+The ROS integration code and definition is controlled by a preprocessor compilation flag, which is only activated when compiling for ROS.
-In ROS mode, the RealSense camera has a formal supported driver, making RaceCars wrapper classes redundant.
-Therefore, all camera code and definition was placed under a compilation flag, which allows to disable it when we are using RaceCar with ROS, or for any other purpose.

--- Minimal change to the system in order to adapt it to ROS --
+#### Minimal change to RaceCar code

-The best way to adapt RaceCar to ROS would be to make it moduler, by separating all RaceCar components (RealSense, Bitcraze, Chaos, etc.) into different execution nodes.
+The best way to adapt RaceCar to ROS would be to break it into differnt components (RealSense, Bitcraze, Chaos, etc.) and define each as a node.
-Alas, doing it this way will make it harder to maintain the project code for both ROS and non-ROS enviroments, and will complicate deploying the RaceCar in ROS.
+However, this approach has a drawback, as a modular approach will make it harder to maintain the project code for both ROS and non-ROS enviroments, as well as complicate the deployment of RaceCar under ROS.

-Therefore, RaceCar will remain as one process, and will not be a ROS node by itself.
-However, RaceCar will have objects which will register as ROS nodes (i.e publisher, see below).

-## ROS and the RaceCar project
+As a compromise, we will keep the RaceCar process intact and use ROS through wrapper classes.
+This is discussed by the next section.

 ### High Level Design overview